 Just go to the Costco Pharmacy page and look for Health & Wellness Clinics in the lower left (below the plane and to the left of the pharmacist – here’s a link to the PDF but check the webpage if the link is broken).
 Click on View Schedule and it’ll download a PDF with a list of the screenings.

 If you buy something electronic, you get free technical support.
 Anyone who has ever bought a TV, computer, tablet, projector, camera, camcorder, MP3 player, home theater system, DVD or Blu-ray player, standalone printer, standalone monitor, router, pressure washer OR security camera system will have seen the free technical support sticker right on the box.

 You’ll also have probably ignored it.

-Oh yeah, and Costco extends the manufacturer's warranty on TVs, projectors, and computers (excludes tablets; refurb computers get one year warranty) for two years after purchase.
-Usually the manufacturer gives you up to one year, Costco will make it an even two.
+Oh yeah, and Costco extends the manufacturer’s warranty on TVs, projectors, and computers (excludes tablets; refurb computers get a 1-year warranty) for two years after purchase.
+Usually, the manufacturer gives you up to one year, Costco will make it an even two.
 Call the same number, 1-866-861-0450.

 Split Your Membership: – Each membership comes with two cards, you can split a membership with a friend.
 The second card is supposed to be for a household member but they’ve never checked whenever I shared a membership with a friend or relative.